antihax/BitWiseFramework/docs/Classes/class_bit_stream_reader.md

 class BitStreamReader;
 ```

+A class for reading bits from a stream.

 This class is responsible for reading data into a bitstream.
 It provides methods to read various types of data (like integers, floats, etc.) from the bitstream.